AndrewKeig/popcorn-apps-javascript-coding-standards/README.md

 ## Asynchronous Iteration

-When performing IO bound/async operations, on multiple items in an array, using `async await` prefer `Promise.all/map` as it executes in parallel, you camn use also use a for-loop (or any loop without a callback).
+When performing IO bound/async operations, on multiple items in an array, using `async await` prefer `Promise.all/map` as it executes in parallel, you can use also use a for-loop (or any loop without a callback).
 Do not use `foreach`, it does not work correctly:

 e.g.